 Recipes like this classic tomato sauce are some of my favorites to make when it comes to preparing flavorful vegetarian dinners.
-Requiring minimal hands-on effort, just a little stirring, and a lot of taste testing that then translates into a lot of kitchen dance party time with a glass of wine, my favorite music, and a whole lot of laughing.
+It requires minimal hands-on effort, just a little stirring, and a lot of taste testing that then translates into a lot of kitchen dance party time with a glass of wine, my favorite music, and a whole lot of laughing.

 Can you picture it?
 Oh, and the smells!
 The scent wafts through the house while the homemade sauce is simmering – the herbs!
 The aromatics!
 It’s irresistible and one of my favorite kinds of days.